DiogoFerrari/hdpGLM/README.md

 Usage
 =====

-For more details, see package [website](http://www.diogoferrari.com/hdpGLM/index.html).
-Here is a simple example:
+Here is a simple example of how to use the package:

 ```
 library(hdpGLM)